rng-guy/NFSMWBartender/README.txt

  • what vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
  • what vehicles (ditto) may spawn as pre-generated cops in scripted events,
  • what vehicles (without counts) may spawn as free patrols when there is no active pursuit,
- • what vehicle spawns in place of the regular helicopter, and
+ • what vehicle spawns in place of the regular helicopter,
- • when exactly (if at all) the helicopter can (de / re)spawn.
+ • when exactly (if at all) the helicopter can (de / re)spawn,
+ • how quickly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
+ • how quickly (if at all) the game can request a new Strategy while another one is still active.

+The "Advanced" feature set FIXES TWO BUGS:
+ • early Strategy despawns or cancellations no longer stall the game from making new requests,
-The "Advanced" feature set ALSO FIXES the engagement count displayed above the pursuit board:
+ • the engagement count shown above the pursuit board now (accurately) counts chasing cops only.
-The count now accurately reflects how many chasing cop spawns remain in the current wave by disregarding vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit by detaching themselves from roadblocks, and the helicopter.